Environmental Justice

 Environmental Justice Organizations

 Faith in Place - Faith in Place empowers people of diverse faiths and spiritualities in Illinois, Indiana, and Wisconsin to be leaders in advancing environmental and racial justice, providing resources to educate, connect, and advocate for healthier communities.
 They implement programs in five areas – Climate Change & Energy, Sustainable Food & Land Use, Water Preservation, Advocacy, and Youth Empowerment.
-They also help start and support Green Teams, which are groups of 3 or more people from a House of Worship who provide cooperative leadership to educate, connect, and advocate for healthier communities.
+They also help start and support Green Teams, which are groups of 3 or more people from a house of worship who provide cooperative leadership to educate and advocate for healthier communities.

 Little Village Environmental Justice Organization (LVEJO) - The mission of LVEJO is to organize with the Little Village community to accomplish environmental justice and achieve the self-determination of immigrant, low-income, and working-class families.
 Their vision is to build a sustainable community that promotes the healthy development of youth and families, provides economic justice, and practices participatory democracy and self-determination.
-After nearly 30 years years working for environmental justice in Little Village, LVEJO continues to organize for a healthier community in Little Village and beyond.
 Building upon the successful clean power, public transit, and open space campaigns, LVEJO remains committed to organizing with those most impacted by industrialization and climate change.

 Chicago Center for Health and Environment (CACHET) - CACHET was established to address dramatic racial/ethnic health disparities prevalent in the Chicago area for multiple diseases and outcomes.
 While the national life expectancy gap between African Americans and Caucasians is narrowing in the US in general, Chicago exhibits one of the largest gaps in the nation.
-Contributing to this are disproportionate rates of diabetes, respiratory illnesses, heart disease and cancer.
 Although studies have identified multiple contributors to these inequities, a major component is undoubtedly rooted in environmental factors, as it is known that the burden of environmental toxicants is not evenly shared.
-CACHET’s main focus groups include Air, Water, and Soil Pollutants (AWSP), Biomarkers of Exposure, Effect, and Susceptibility (BEES), and Molecular and Cellular Processes on Environmental Toxicity (McPET).
+CACHET’s main focus groups include Air, Water, and Soil Pollutants, Biomarkers of Exposure, Effect, and Susceptibility (BEES), and Molecular and Cellular Processes on Environmental Toxicity (McPET).

 Neighbors for Environmental Justice (N4EJ) - The purpose of Neighbors for Environmental Justice is to educate, advocate and organize with their community to accomplish environmental justice on the southwest side of Chicago.
 They believe environmental justice cannot be separated from racial justice, and so they align and advocate to support the larger struggle for justice in all the forms it takes.